-These medications help improve quality of life and slow the progress of conditions.
-However, all medications are accompanied by risk of side effects and many medications interact with one another or even with dietary elements.
-Additionally, certain medications can make other drugs less effective.
+These medications improve quality of life and slow the progress of conditions.
+However, all medications are accompanied by the risk of side effects — and many medications interact with one another or even with dietary elements.
+Additionally, certain medications can make others less effective.

 Who conducts the medication review?

 Both primary care physicians and pharmacists should conduct annual medication reviews on their patients.
 Physicians will look at efficacy and side effects, as they have the information available to do that, while pharmacists look at interactions and redundancy.

 If you're a senior who makes your own decisions about medical treatment and care, you should request a face-to-face review with your physician and with your pharmacist every year.
 If you know your medical history, are able to share any signs or symptoms you're experiencing, and understand the information provided by your doctor and pharmacist, nobody needs to attend with you.

 However, if you have a medical Power of Attorney (POA), you're unable to effectively communicate your medical history, or you have trouble understanding your pharmacist or provider's direction, it would be a good idea to bring your POA, partner, or other trusted friend or family member with you to your medication review appointment.